LuiseQuoss/ebvcube/README.md

 ### 3D structure

-The datacube have the dimensions longitude, latitude and time.
+The datacubes have the dimensions longitude, latitude and time.

 ``` bash
 ├── scenari_1